-- You observed some different custom and culture there.
+- You observed a few different customs and cultural aspects there.

 Part 3: Details Discussion:

 Answer: That's an interesting and important question actually.
-Firstly, travelling enables people to meet new people, gather first-hand experiences and have new experiences that could otherwise have been impossible.
+Firstly, travelling allows us to meet new people, gather first-hand experiences and have new experiences.
 Secondly, knowledge about culture, history and overall civilisation is enhanced by travelling and by making new acquaintances people can swap opinions and values, let go of false beliefs and become more broad-minded and less regressive.
-Lastly, travelling cultivates tolerance and understanding, breaks the barriers of mind, removes the existing prejudices and results in positive changes in attitudes by reminding everyone that we are all the same and we should treat each other with respect and compassion.
+Lastly, travelling cultivates tolerance and understanding, breaks the barriers of the mind, removes the existing prejudices and results in positive changes in attitudes by reminding everyone that we are all the same and we should treat each other with respect and compassion.

 Q. What type of places do you recommend people to visit on vacation?

-Answer: As far as I'm concerned, for summer vacation I would definitely suggest that people go to maritime areas so that they can relax, swim, enjoy their free time and recharge their refreshing batteries.
+Answer: As far as I'm concerned, for summer vacation I would definitely suggest that people should go to maritime areas so that they can relax, swim, and enjoy their free time.
 In other seasons, of course, it depends on people's personality, but I would recommend hillbilly areas.
-In spring, for example, going to a place and enjoying the nature is a very good outlet and helps people relax and oxygenate their brain.
-Furthermore, in winter, areas with mountains and hills are the best options and they can even go skiing and climbing.
+In spring, for example, going to a place and enjoying nature is a very good outlet and helps people relax and oxygenate their brain.
+Furthermore, in winter, areas with mountains and hills are the best options and they can go skiing and climbing.
 As mentioned, it is a matter of character and preference, but from my point of view, the above suggestions would make everyone enjoy the vacation.

-Q. What places do you want to visit in future?
+Q. Where do you want to visit in the future?
 Why?

 Answer: I want to travel around the world and visit many countries, but since I was a child I have been dreaming to visit America one day.
 I used to and still do watch American TV series and movies and I really like different things there.
 For example, I always wanted to see the Statue of Liberty and go to the Brooklyn Bridge.
 I adore the way people live in that country and the architecture of different houses as well, especially those in the suburbs.
 Of course, New York, the city that never sleeps, is my main aim, but I would also like to investigate other cities and places.
 To conclude, I would visit many museums and historic places as well as the White House in the United States.
 I would also like to see the seven modern wonders of the world.